Robustness of pairwise kinematic Sunyaev-Zel'dovich effect to optical-cluster-selection bias: Matched filter

 where $\mathbf{C}_\mathrm{m}$ is the noise covariance matrix model.
-The optimized SNR is given as
+The optimized S/N is given as

-We obtain the signal template $\mathbf{s}_\mathrm{m}$ and the covariance template $\mathbf{C}_\mathrm{m}$ empirically from the \texttt{Magneticum} $35\times35\,\mathrm{deg^2}$ lightcone\,\citep{Soergel2018CosmologySimulations}.
-We fit a smoothed broken power law function to the pairwise velocity profile of the z=0.2-0.6 clusters up to 150 cMpc and adopt it as $\bf{s_m}$.
-The potential redshift evolution is corrected (see Sec.\,\ref{subsec:kSZ and components}).
-The smoothing parameter $\Delta$ is set to 1.
+We obtained the signal template $\mathbf{s}_\mathrm{m}$ and the covariance template $\mathbf{C}_\mathrm{m}$ empirically from the \texttt{Magneticum} $35\times35\,\mathrm{deg^2}$ light cone\,\citep{Soergel2018CosmologySimulations}.
+We fitted a smoothed broken power law function to the pairwise velocity profile of the $z=0.2-0.6$ clusters up to 150 cMpc and adopted it as $\bf{s_m}$.
+The potential redshift evolution was corrected (see Sect.\,\ref{subsec:kSZ and components}).
+The smoothing parameter $\Delta$ was set to 1:

-The are 23,\,177 clusters selected with $M_{vir}\geq 10^{13.5}\,h^{-1}M_{\odot}$, which is similar to the mass cut corresponding to $\lambda \geq 5$, which is $M_{200m} \geq 10^{13.4} h^{-1}M_{\odot}$.
-Although this selection slightly differs from our main sample due to the simulation resolution, the template is only used to obtain higher SNR while summing up the profile, and the main result is not sensitive to the shape of the template.
+There were 23,\,177 clusters selected with $M_{vir}\geq 10^{13.5}\,h^{-1}M_{\odot}$, which is similar to the mass cut corresponding to $\lambda \geq 5$, which is $M_{200m} \geq 10^{13.4} h^{-1}M_{\odot}$.
+Although this selection differs slightly from our main sample due to the simulation resolution, the template is only used to obtain a higher S/N while summing up the profile, and the main result is not sensitive to the shape of the template.

-The error model is obtained by fitting a log-linear relation, to the logarithm of the standard deviation of the 4000 times Bootstrap realizations of the pairwise kSZ curve.
-We assume the covariance is highly diagonal, which is reasonable within 150 cMpc\,(Fig.\,\ref{fig:MF}).
-The bias result is based on the ratio between two signals, so the normalization of the filter is irrelevant---only the shape matters.
+The error model was obtained by fitting a log-linear relation, to the logarithm of the standard deviation of the 4000 times bootstrap realizations of the pairwise kSZ curve.
+We assumed the covariance is highly diagonal, which is reasonable within 150 cMpc\,(Fig.\,\ref{fig:MF}).
+The bias result is based on the ratio between two signals, so the normalization of the filter is irrelevant -- only the shape matters.
 If we ignore the normalization denominator, the numerator $\mathbf{T}\approx\mathbf{s}_\mathrm{m}^T \mathbf{C}_\mathrm{m}^{-1}$ weights the signal as shown in Fig.\,\ref{fig:MF_diag}.
 The shape of the template captures two critical features: there is little signal beyond 150 cMpc, and the uncertainties are large within 20 cMpc.